geeksblabla/geeksblabla.com/blablas/ep51/index.md

 1:39 - Is it important to change jobs after a period of time?

-1:55 - Freelancs vs CDI.
+1:55 - Freelance vs CDI.

 2:02 - Do I need to verify all the requirements to apply for a job abroad?